CM: How did you approach your Sculpture Shock residency and making the work?

 HH: This program really opened a new perspective in my artistic practice.
 I had labeled myself as a media artist and now I have a broader sense of what I do.
 Why do we have to have these divisions anyway?
 As an artist I want to be able to always do whatever is necessary.

-By Claire Mander
+Written by Claire Mander